eeyrw/LcdTcpDll/README.md

 # The display driver plugin for LCD Smartie

-This driver plugin is a DLL
+This driver plugin is a DLL i
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMDA4NzQ1MV19
+eyJoaXN0b3J5IjpbLTEyMzcxMDkyOTZdfQ==
 -->